 Control-click the picture (or right-click with your mouse) and then click Copy Text from Picture.

-Tip: The OCR Text recognition process is a very complex one that uses Microsoft online services and therefore can take a few minutes for simple pictures and up to hours for complex ones before the Copy Text from Picture command is available when you Control-click the picture.
+Tip: The OCR Text recognition process is very complex and uses Microsoft online services.
+Some results may take up to 24-48 hours before becoming available and enabling the Copy Text from Picture command when you Control-click the picture.
 Microsoft online services don’t store any of the contents of your files on its servers.